WMI (Windows Server 2003) monitoring

 wmimgmt.msc, right-click WMI Control, select Properties, click Security, select Root, and click Security.

-In the Software Intelligence Hub, find and select Windows Server.
+Find and select Windows Server.

 Select Download to get the extension ZIP file.
 Don't rename the file.